up

 • Offer one-stop, hands-on assistance and outreach to County residents regarding services for older adults, persons with disabilities, and their families and caregivers to clarify their needs and to identify and access resources.

-• Help protect more than 9,555 County residents in assisted living facilities and nursing homes by maintaining a regular presence, investigating complaints, and advocating for seniors' rights.
+• Help protect County residents in assisted living facilities and nursing homes by maintaining a regular presence, investigating complaints, and advocating for seniors' rights.

 • Offer adults over age 60 access to meals, nutrition education, and opportunities for socialization at community and senior centers and senior apartment buildings.

-• Investigate complaints of maltreatment for abuse, neglect, and exploitation against vulnerable adults through the Adult Protective Services Program, with the aim to secure resources, mitigate risk, and act as legal guardians for adults adjudicated as incompetent through the courts.
+• Investigate complaints of maltreatment for abuse, neglect, and financial exploitation against vulnerable adults; secure resources; and provide surrogate decision-making for adults adjudicated through the courts.

-• Provide gap-filling support services through the Senior Care Program to help adults aged 65 and older remain safe and cared for in the community and to prevent premature and/or inappropriate institutionalization.
+• Provide in-home support services to help vulnerable and older adults remain safe and cared for in the community and to prevent premature and/or inappropriate institutionalization.

 • Maintain funding for respite care services for older adults, persons with disabilities, and caregivers.

-• Provide Heavy Chore Services to serve older adults with hoarding behaviors to prevent evictions and condemnations, or to correct health and safety conditions for persons meeting the criteria of Adult Protective Services and Case Management Programs.
+• Provide heavy chore services to serve older adults with hoarding behaviors to prevent evictions, condemnations, or to correct health and safety conditions for people meeting the criteria of Adult Protective Services and case management programs.

 • Provide Senior Mental Health Services for home-bound older adults and coordinate medication with medical providers.

-• Help meet the challenges of older adults remaining independent in their homes as they age in their communities through the "Village" model, grassroots, consumer-driven, and volunteer-first model.
-The Village Coordinator assists current and emerging "Villages" and promotes the creation of new ones.
+• Help meet older adult challenges of remaining independent in their homes as they age in their communities through the "Village" model, a grassroots, consumer-driven, and volunteer-first model.
+The Village Coordinator assists with current and emerging "Villages" and promotes the creation of new ones.

 • Continue the Senior Home Sharing program that matches senior home providers who have a spare room with home seekers interested in a long-term housing option.

-• Provide Case Management through Social Services to Adults for older adults and adults with disabilities to enable client self-sufficiency in the community, to reduce inappropriate institutionalization, and to mitigate factors that may lead to abuse, neglect, self-neglect and/or exploitation.
+• Provide case management through Social Services to Adults for older adults and adults with disabilities to enable client self-sufficiency in the community, reduce inappropriate institutionalization, and mitigate factors that may lead to abuse, neglect, self-neglect, and/or exploitation.

-• Provide supervised housing and assistance to older adults and adults with disabilities through the Adult Foster Care Program, using certified family homes and small, licensed, assisted living homes in the community.
-Case management and subsidies are provided when funds are available.
+• Offer supervised housing and assistance to older adults and adults with disabilities using certified family homes and small, licensed, assisted living homes in the community through the Adult Foster Care Program.
+Case management is provided, as well as subsidies when funds are available.

-• Implement Coordination of Community Services to provide case management services to individuals including older adults that have been determined eligible by the Maryland Developmental Disabilities Administration.
+• Implement Coordination of Community Services to provide case management services to individuals including older adults who have been determined eligible by the Maryland Developmental Disabilities Administration.

 Department of Transportation - Transit Services